tmetsch/rusty_llm/README.md

 * *token_creation_duration* - Histogram for the time it took to generate the tokens.
 * *inference_response_duration* - Histogram for the time it took to generate the full response (includes tokenization and embedding additional context).
+* *embedding_duration* - Histogram for the time it took to create a vector representation of the query and lookup contextual information in the knowledge base.
 * TODO: add more such as time it took to tokenize, read from KV store etc; also check if we can add tracing.

 Here is an example dashboard that capture the metrics described as well as some host metrics such as power, CPU